arista-netdevops-community/avd-all-in-one-container/README.md

 > AVD container with Ansible AVD and Ansible AVD collections installed

+## WARNING

+Breaking change in avd3.3.3_cvp3.3.1_debian and later

+- the default collection path `/home/avd/.ansible/collections/ansible_collections` will be used to install collections in the container.
+- `collections_paths` must be default and must NOT be set explicitly in the `ansible.cfg`

 ## Overview

 `avd-all-in-one` is a close replica of `avd-base` container.
 The major difference is that Ansible AVD and Ansible CVP collections are pre-installed and container is ready to use.
 For details, check [avd-base container documentation](https://github.com/arista-netdevops-community/docker-avd-base).
 This readme only includes essential how-to instructions to avoid double maintenance.

+### Before avd3.3.3_cvp3.3.1_debian

 `ansible.cfg` in AVD inventory repository must have following settings for avd-all-in-one container to work correctly: `collections_paths = /home/avd/ansible-cvp:/home/avd/ansible-avd:/home/avd/.ansible/collections/ansible_collections`
 If you have to override that for development purposes, mount ansible-avd or ansible-cvp repositories from your machine to `/home/avd/ansible-cvp` or `/home/avd/ansible-avd` manually or using similar settings in `vscode.json`: